-The degree programs offered by the Department of Criminal Justice are designed to empower students as critical thinkers, ethical actors, and competent communicators concerning matters of crime and justice at the local, state, national, and international levels, to include, at degree-appropriate levels, the abilities to:
+The degree programs offered by the School of Criminology, Criminal Justice, and Emergency Managment are designed to empower students as critical thinkers, ethical actors, and competent communicators concerning matters of crime and justice at the local, state, national, and international levels, to include, at degree-appropriate levels, the abilities to:

 - assess the philosophy, theories, policies, practices, processes, and reforms of the major institutions of social control;